This Eggnog Cocktail is going to be a hit at your holiday party! An easy, boozy eggnog drink that only takes a few minutes to make!

 Guest can shake up their drink and then garnish as they choose.
 Instead of a champagne bar you can make an eggnog cocktail bar – what could be more festive for your holiday party than that???

 Eggnog to me tastes just like a boozy milkshake it it’s made the right way.
 Here’s a homemade eggnog recipe that I found that I think would make this holiday cocktail even better!

 But if you don’t have time in between all the other mad holiday preparations a good store bought eggnog will do just fine.

 - Frosty Peppermint Tequila Shots

 This delicious, creamy eggnog recipe can be served at any holiday party!

-Shake the eggnog, Amaretto and vodka together in a shaker filled halfway with ice.
+- Shake the eggnog, Amaretto, vodka, nutmeg and cinnamon together in a shaker filled halfway with ice.

-Strain into a cocktail glass and garnish with more cinnamon.
+- Strain into a cocktail glass and garnish with more cinnamon if desired.

-Keywords: eggnog drink, spiked eggnog, eggnog cocktail, holiday cocktail recipes
+Keywords: eggnog drink, spiked eggnog, eggnog cocktail, holiday cocktail recipes, drink recipes, dessert cocktails